Data Depositor Guide

 4. Add metadata and create a README

 In your user dashboard, find your dataset in the "Draft datasets" table and click the "add" button under "Metadata."
-This will open a form that enables entry of metadata for associated with the new DOI.
+This will open a form that enables entry of metadata associated with the new DOI.
 The fields of this form are described below:

 Title (required) A short descriptive title that will help users understand what the dataset contains.

-DOE Contract Nos (required) The Department of Energy contract number under which the work was funded.
+Primary DOE Contract Number(s) (required) Enter the DOE contract number(s) under which the work was funded.
+Separate multiple numbers with a semicolon and a space.
 This field is validated against the OSTI contract authority.
-Multiple DOE contract numbers may be entered, separated by a semicolon.
-Invalid and non-DOE contract numbers should instead be entered in the 'Other Contract Nos' field.
+Invalid and non-DOE contract numbers should instead be entered in the 'Other Contract Numbers' field.

-Sponsor Orgs. (required) The name of the organization that sponsored (provided funding) for the dataset.
+Sponsoring Organizations (required) The name of the organization that sponsored (provided funding) for the dataset.

-Keywords (optional) Terms that describe the content of the DOI's dataset and help users discover the data.
+Keywords (optional) Terms that describe the content of the dataset and help users discover the data.
 More than one term may be entered in this text field.

 Software Needed (optional) Any software needed to access the dataset contents.